 Hey everyone!
 It’s Abbey from YWRS.
 Although I’ve brought you fun videos and pictures of our animals while we continue construction it’s time for you to get to know me!

 I’ve been a zookeeper in some form or another since 2013, working my way from internships, to supervising Farm Yard areas, to becoming a full-fledged keeper working everything from bats to crocodiles.
 I relocated to Georgia from Memphis, TN, where I was employed at the Memphis Zoo.
 I’m so excited to be bringing everything I’ve learned in my career to the animals that call Yellow River home!

-While we are not open just yet, we are looking for volunteers… “Exhibit Attendants,” to be exact.
+Interested in becoming a volunteer… or “Exhibit Attendant,” to be exact?
 As an exhibit attendant, you will be standing (or sitting) at a station outside of an animal exhibit to answer any questions guests might have about the animal or the sanctuary itself.
-The exhibit attendants will also make sure that guests are interacting appropriately with the animals (for example: not feeding animals, reaching through the fences or climbing on railings).
+The exhibit attendants will also make sure that guests are interacting appropriately with the animals (for example: not feeding animals, reaching through the fences, or climbing on railings).
 All volunteers will need to attend a training meeting prior to actually volunteering.

 If you are interested in becoming an exhibit attendant at Yellow River Wildlife Sanctuary, please fill out the form in the link below.